-Some people can prevent ingrown hair or reduce their frequency by making a few changes to their skin care routine.
+Some people can prevent ingrown hairs or reduce their frequency by making a few changes to their skin care routine.

 Here are a few tips:

-After shaving, exfoliate your skin by applying a glycolic acid lotion or aftershave product to help remove dead skin cells.
+After shaving, exfoliate your skin by applying a product like glycolic acid lotion or an aftershave designed to remove dead skin cells.
 Regularly moisturizing your skin can also help.
 When your skin is soft and flexible, hair grows through it more easily.

-Despite making changes to your shaving technique and skin care routine, you notice red, irritated skin and small bumps with hair trapped in the middle.
+Despite making changes to your shaving technique and skin care routine, you may still notice discolored, irritated skin and small bumps with hair trapped in the middle.
 Now what?
 Unless they’re infected, most ingrown hairs don’t require medical treatment.
 Many people have success using home remedies and over-the-counter products.

-The first step is to stop shaving, waxing, and plucking to let the skin heal.
+The first step is to stop shaving, waxing, and plucking, so as to let the skin heal.
 Next, gently exfoliate with a washcloth to remove dead skin cells.
 After soaking the washcloth in warm water, gently rub it in a circular motion over the area where you shaved and the surrounding skin.

 Here are some additional home remedies: